Program Admission & Nondiscriminatory Statement

-- submission of program application by March 15 deadline
+- submission of program application by the deadline

 - completion of prerequisite/core courses with a C or better

-- acceptable performance in MLAB 1301 including attendance, grade at time of interview, class participation, and aptitude
+- acceptable performance in MLAB 1301 including final grade or grade at time of interview

 - recommendation letters

 A selection committee will review applications.
-12-20 students are accepted each year into the MLT Program.
-Preference is given to in-state residents.
+A range of 15-40 students are accepted each year into the MLT full-time and part-time program.
 Students will be notified of acceptance in writing.
-Following acceptance into the program, students must respond in writing within 10 days after the postmarked date of their acceptance letters.
-A student who fails to respond will forfeit his/her place in the class.
+Following acceptance into the program, students must respond in writing within 2 weeks or issuance of the acceptance.
+A student who fails to respond by the deadline will forfeit his/her place in the class.